 Consider what drove him into this business in the first place.
 If he called someone else, he wouldn't get to punish the bad guy himself.

 On the other hand, Bruce has trained a lot of skilled heroes who are, for the most part, more mentally well-adjusted than him- and, to some extent, his career as the Batman has made this trope necessary, as Bruce's presumed-death-actually-timeshifted absence culminated in Gotham pretty much going to hell because Gotham needs a Batman to strike fear into the cowardly and superstitious criminals.

 This has actually been somewhat addressed in the new Batman Inc. series, where Batman has been recruiting like-minded and able heroes all over the world to serve as the Batman of that area.
-This means that essentially, that most regions of the world are being taken care of it's own Batman.
+This means that essentially, that most regions of the world are being taken care of by their own Batman.